-In accordance with ASC 350-30-35, Intangibles-Goodwill and Other, goodwill is not amortized but is tested for potential impairment, at a minimum on an annual basis, or when indications of potential impairment exist.
+In accordance with ASC 350, Intangibles-Goodwill and Other ("ASC 350"), goodwill is not amortized but is tested for potential impairment, at a minimum on an annual basis, or when indications of potential impairment exist.
 The Company assesses goodwill for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment, referred to as a reporting unit.
 The Company has identified two reporting units, which are consistent with its two operating and reportable segments, U.S. and International.
-The Company has historically evaluated goodwill for impairment annually as of the beginning of the fourth quarter, or when an indicator of impairment exists.
+The Company evaluates goodwill for impairment annually as of the beginning of the fourth quarter, or when an indicator of impairment exists.

-The Company's annual goodwill impairment analysis, which was performed qualitatively during the fourth quarter of fiscal 2019 and 2018, did not result in an impairment charge.
-This qualitative analysis, which is referred to as step zero under ASC 350, considered all relevant factors specific to the reporting units, including macroeconomic conditions; industry and market considerations; overall financial performance and relevant entity-specific events.
+The Company's annual goodwill impairment analysis, which was performed qualitatively during the fourth quarter of fiscal 2020 and 2019, did not result in an impairment charge.
+This qualitative analysis, which is referred to as step zero under ASC 350, considered all relevant factors specific to the reporting units, including macroeconomic conditions; industry and market considerations; overall financial performance; the impact of the COVID-19 pandemic; and relevant entity-specific events.